rism-digital/verovio-reference-book/_book/05-toolkit-reference/01-input-formats.md

 * `@timesig` – the initial time signature
 * `@data` – the incipit content

+From version 3.7, the content can be structured as a JSON object with a `clef`, `keysig`, `timesig` and `data` key.
+Verovio will auto detect both as Plaine & Easie format.
+Internaly, text files with `@key:value` lines are converted into a JSON object.

 {% aside %}
 The structure of this input format is not part of the PAE specification but only a convention put in place for Verovio
 {% endaside %}